kristophM/robot-forest-static/content/tutorials/python/intro.md

 title: "Intro"
 date: 2019-06-25T22:35:32-04:00
 draft: true
-sort_key: 0.5
+sort_key: 0
 category: "Python"
 ---

+{{<figure src="/img/tutorials/python_logo.png" class="tutorial-header-logo">}}

 # Background

-Invented by:
+Invented by: Guido van Rossum

-Versions 2, 3
+Python has two principle versions: 2 and 3.
+Both are widely used today and it's important to note which version is used in whatever software you're looking at.
+These tutorials will feature the more modern Version 3.

 # Characteristics

 * Interpreted

-* Duct typed
+* Duck-typed

-* Object oriented, but with strong functional programming?
+* Object oriented, but with support for functional programming

 # Why is Python good for ML